 I felt so nervous and scared – Aliyanna would be the smallest baby in the trial – but I decided to be positive and give it a try.
 Within the first couple of weeks, we saw a huge change.
 The tumor was visibly shrinking, and Aliyanna was suddenly more awake, hungry and happy.
 It felt like a miracle.

-Today, Aliyanna is a spunky 1–year–old who is fascinated by books, building blocks and any toy that makes noise.
-She continues to take larotrectinib and is slowly learning to walk.
-Looking at her now, you’d never guess what she went through in those first months — but I’ll always remember her Seattle Children’s family and how much love they showed to Aliyanna.
+Today, Aliyanna is a spunky 2–year–old who is fascinated by books.
+She continues to take larotrectinib and recently learned to walk.
+Looking at her now, you’d never guess what she went through in those first months – but I’ll always remember her Seattle Children’s family and how much love they showed to Aliyanna.

 An Update on Aliyanna